Minal0194/InsuranceProject/README.md

 # InsuranceProject
-In this Project I work on following data set:
+In this Project I work on following data:
 Dataset :healthcare_census.csv (163,065 rows, 19 columns)

 My complelet workflow on this data is given as :